 The risk of unauthorized access to tax accounts will continue to grow as the IRS focuses its efforts on delivering online tools to taxpayers.
-The IRS plans to increase the availability and quality of self-service interactions, allowing it to free up in-person resources for taxpayers who truly need them.
 The IRS's goal is to eventually provide taxpayers with dynamic online account access that includes viewing their recent payments, making minor changes and adjustments to their accounts, and corresponding digitally with the IRS.
-As tax administration evolves, the challenge of providing adequate data security will continue.

 The IRS recognized that there was a lack of consistency in the techniques it had employed for authentication; therefore, in June 2014, it established the Authentication Group.
-In a report issued in November 2015, TIGTA found that although the IRS recognizes the growing challenge it faces in establishing effective authentication processes and procedures, the IRS has not established a Service-wide approach to managing its authentication needs.19 As a result, the level of authentication the IRS uses for its various services is not consistent.
-TIGTA found that while the Authentication Group is evaluating potential improvements to existing authentication methods for the purpose of preventing identity theft, it is not developing overall strategies to enhance authentication methods across IRS functions and programs.
+In a report issued in November 2015, TIGTA found that although the IRS recognizes the growing challenge it faces in establishing effective authentication processes and procedures, the IRS has not established a Service-wide approach to managing its authentication needs.
+As a result, the level of authentication the IRS uses for its various services is not consistent.
+Specifically, TIGTA found that while the Authentication Group is evaluating potential improvements to existing authentication methods for the purpose of preventing identity theft, it is not developing overall strategies to enhance authentication methods across IRS functions and programs.
 TIGTA recommended that the IRS develop a Service-wide strategy that establishes consistent oversight of all authentication needs across IRS functions and programs.
 In addition, the IRS should ensure that responsibility for implementing the strategy is optimally aligned to provide centralized oversight and facilitate decision making for the development and integration of all forms of authentication, including frameworks, policies, and processes across the IRS.